aksweb/gmailAutoResponder/README.md

 **Note**: Remember to keep your `token.json` and `credentials.json` files secure and avoid committing them to a public Git repository.
 Properly configure your `.gitignore` file to exclude these sensitive files from version control.

-For detailed setup instructions and code implementation, refer to the project repository's README file.
+For detailed instructions and code implementation, refer to index.js and functions folder.

 ---